Should I Buy a Home in Plano in 2026 — or Wait?

 Most buyers I work with are surprised by how quickly things move once they're actually prepared.
 The hesitation is almost always in the setup phase — not the search itself.
 Getting clear on what you want, confirming the financing, and finding someone who can actually represent your interests: those three things done well make everything after them feel much more straightforward.

-How a Plano Buyer Strategy Session Works
+How Does a Buyer Strategy Session with Matt Actually Work?

 If anything on this page has you thinking seriously about buying in Plano — whether that's in 60 days or six months — here's what a conversation with me actually looks like.